petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions.md

 ## Theme CSS Client Extensions

-> Available for Liferay Experience Cloud and Liferay DXP 7.4+ (on-premises)
+{bdg-secondary`Liferay Experience Cloud and Liferay DXP 7.4+ (on-premises)`

-Similarly to [CSS client extensions](#css-client-extensions), you can also add CSS the same way as you would with a [theme](../../site-building/site-appearance/themes/introduction-to-themes.md), without deploying an entire theme.
-For this type of client extension, you use a `clay.css` file and a `main.css` file, which are the same CSS files generated by a theme by default.
-This replaces the `clay.css` and `main.css` files normally used in your site's theme.
+While [CSS client extensions](#css-client-extensions) add styling to pages, theme CSS client extensions override styling on the page, including from the site's [theme](../../site-building/site-appearance/themes/introduction-to-themes.md).
+The client extension uses a `clay.css` file and a `main.css` file to replace the identically named files normally used in your site's theme.

-You can add this type of client extension as an option from *Remote Apps* in the Liferay Applications menu.
+You can add this type of client extension as an option from *Client Extensions* in the Liferay Applications menu.

 ![Add a theme CSS client extension to replace CSS provided by your site's theme.](./front-end-client-extensions/images/01.png)